Get more from your Personal Home Manager . . .

 Support Beams & Columns:You will want to inspect each support beam to ensure that there are no: gaps between beams and the main house girders; abnormal slanting; sloping or leaning of beams and columns; signs of moisture damage; nor insect infestations.
 Any gaps in beams should be filled by driving in shims (thin pieces of metal or hardwood) as necessary.
 If the concrete footing has cracked, then you should get a mason to fix it.

 Radon:And lastly, you should consider having the levels of radon gas in your basement checked by a professional.
 Radon is a naturally occurring radioactive gas which seeps from bedrock.
 It is odorless and colorless, and is linked to increased rates of cancer.
 As your home shifts over time and cracks form in your slab, it can allow radon levels to increase in your basement.
 A simple radon test can confirm that levels are in an acceptable range.

 And now let’s look at some ideas and tips to help you get the most out of your basement.

-Install a water leak alert.It is a good idea to place water alert leaks in your basement near areas which are at risk, such as water heaters, boilers, sump pumps, sills of window wells, room corners, etc. They can be simple audio alerts, or they can be the more sophisticated style that will be tied into your home security monitoring, or they can be the kind that send alerts to your cellphone (see types, costs, and reviews of water leak alarms).
+Install a water leak alert.It is a good idea to place water alert leak detectors in your basement near areas which are at risk, such as water heaters, boilers, sump pumps, sills of window wells, room corners, etc. They can be simple audio alerts, or they can be the more sophisticated style that will be tied into your home security monitoring, or they can be the kind that sends alerts to your cell phone (see types, costs, and reviews of water leak alarms).

 Cover exposed insulation.If your basement is unfinished and you have walls which have exposed insulation, then you will want to cover these areas.
 Inhaling vapors from this material can cause irritation of the mouth, nasal passage and throat.
 If you want to avoid the expense of covering these areas with drywall, you can instead use thick plastic sheeting and a staple gun.